Lecturer(s): Dr Zorana Lazic

 Deadlines: Assignment 1: week 3, Assignment 2: week 5, Assignment 3: week 7 and Assignment 4: week 9.

 Feedback: You will hand in answers to selected questions on the fortnightly exercise sheets.
 Your work will be marked and returned to you in the tutorial taking place the following week when you will have the opportunity to discuss it.
-The results of the January examination will be available in week 10 of term 2.
+The results of the January examination will be available by the end of week 10 of term 2.

 Resources for Current Students (restricted access)